billylittlefield/JogLog/README.md

 ## Schema

 [DB schema][schema]
-[Routes table][routes]

 [schema]: ./docs/schema.md
-[routes]: ./docs/routes.md

 ## App Components

 JogLog was written using React.js and follows the Flux architecture for one-way information flow.
 For instance, if a user interacts with the workout form and creates a workout, this triggers an AJAX request to POST a new workout.
 Assuming it succeeds, the resultant data makes its way to the appropriate 'store', which then emits a notification to any components listening that there's fresh data hot off the grill.

 ### User Authentication